 Why do this much work before a project?

-The pre-project phase and business case is, in essence, a risk management tool for executives.
+The pre-project phase and business case are, in essence, a risk management tool for executives.
 Larger projects often require management to invest millions or tens of millions of dollars over many years of transformation work to achieve their intended outcomes.
 A multi-year change initiative like this can also be highly disruptive to business operations over an extended period of time.

 Risk-minded executives are unwilling to spend millions of dollars and disrupt existing business operations for years without first performing their due diligence.